IRW-News: TRU Precious Metals Corp .: TRU Precious Metals reports further drilling results from the Twilite gold project and is preparing for drilling in the Golden Rose project

 Quality assurance and control (Quality Assurance / Quality Control QA / QC) of the drilling work

 All NQ cores are sampled, cut with core saws and split by company personnel and packed in bags with unique sample labels for identification.
-These bags are sealed with a security label and then transported directly to the laboratory by TRU staff.
+These bags are sealed with a security label and then transported directly to the laboratory by the TRU staff.
 All rock samples are taken from Eastern Analytical Ltd. (Eastern Analytical), 403 Little Bay Road, Springdale, NL, a commercial laboratory accredited to ISO / IEC 17025 and independent of TRU.
-Eastern Analytical pulverizes 1000 grams of each sample to 95%
+Eastern Analytical pulverizes 1000 grams of each sample to 95% <89 m.
+The samples are analyzed using a fire assay (30g) with AA degree and ICP-34, four-acid digestion and then subjected to an ICP-OES analysis.
+All samples with visible gold or with assay results greater than 1.00 g / t Au will be further analyzed using a metal screen designed to prevent the formation of clumps of coarse gold.
+Standards and blanks are brought in by the company and Eastern Analytical at regular intervals for QA / QC purposes.
+TRU's exploration program is in accordance with industry best practices and is being carried out by qualified persons using a QA / QC program in accordance with National Instrument 43-101.

 Qualified expert